hardyqr/UW-Spring2017-CS246-Notes/notes-6.15-LEC13.md

 - A **static member function** is associated with the class
 	- does not need an object to call this function
-	- since a static member function can be called without any object, the static member function does not have the "this" parameter
+	- since a static member function can be called without any object, the static member function does not have the `this` parameter
 	- static member functions can only access static fields and member functions.

 ```cpp